-The inner computer of the semi-conscious female figure worked furiously to auto correct itself, adjusting the minor infractions as herself repair kicked in.
-Small damage had been maintained during the sudden ejection from the main ship, but she had managed to keep it minimal by forcing herself into a complete system shut down.
-The first thing her sensors had picked up upon reboot was the extra body occupying the small space with her.
-A quick scan told her it was a human male; a man she had seen from a distance and been told to stay away from for good reason.
-Her creator had informed her countless times when she questioned it.
-"Some humans just don't like Androids Fai, and a female one will only add to it".
+The inner computer of the semi-conscious synthetic figure worked furiously to auto correct itself, adjusting the minor infractions as the internal repair kicked in.
+Small damage had been maintained during the sudden ejection from the main ship, but it had managed to keep it minimal by forcing itself into a complete system shut down.
+The first thing its sensors had picked up upon reboot was the extra body occupying the small space with it.
+A quick scan told it it was a human male; a man it had seen from the data logs.
+He was the captain of the ship they were speeding away from.
+It could feel it’s AI core slowly collecting bits of data, formulating things in mere nano seconds.

-A metallic, monotone female voice came on over the pods intercom.
+A metallic, monotone voice came on over the pods intercom.

 "Estimated Landing time, 0.5 Minutes...destination unknown."

-Fai frowned and reached over, touching her unconscious companions cheek gently, protocol demanding she checked his vitals.
+Fai frowned and reached over, touching its unconscious companions cheek gently, protocol demanding it checked his vitals.

 ETA 10 seconds”